Booking your NHS winter flu vaccination

 Why the NHS is offering a winter flu vaccination

-Flu spreads more easily in winter and can be hard to avoid.
+Flu spreads easily in winter.
 Every year, thousands of older adults need hospital care for flu.
-It’s important you have your vaccination every year to reduce your risk of severe symptoms as protection fades over time and viruses change.
+It’s important to have your vaccination every year to reduce your risk as protection fades over time and viruses change.
 Read more at www.nhs.uk/flujab.

 Other NHS vaccinations